 We’ve also looked at a few health issues this breed of cat are prone to.
 Though known for their good health there are a few conditions you need to watch out for.

-Ragdolls really are the perfect cat, and you’ll find a ton of information by reading Ragdoll Secrets.
+Ragdolls really are the perfect cat, and you’ll find a ton of information by reading Ragdoll Cats As Pets.
 Take your time to find a good breeder and don’t rush into buying the first kitten you see unless you’re absolutely sure.

 Wishing you a purrfect day 🙂